Skip to main content

 Membership

-The committee consists of 7 members, including:
+The committee consists of eight members, including:

-• The executive assistant
+• The Executive Assistant

-• Three representatives from parking
+• Four representatives from Parking

-• Three representatives from transportation
+• Two representatives from Transportation and Planning

 Nomination